TheGreeters/Greeter/README.md

 # Greeter
 A fun game about greeting people in store.
-This was created in under 48 hours for Global Game Jam 2017.
+The original version was created in under 48 hours for Global Game Jam 2017.
+It has since undergone additional polishing and bug fixes in order to prepare for a free Android release.

 ## Credits
 * **Michael Kirkpatrick**